falkr/iik-edu/pages/referansegruppe.md

 * Consider to which degree you want to involve learning assistants in the reference group meetings.

+---
+type: qna
+q: Why should the first meeting be early in the semester?
+---
+We observe that some issues in a course that lead to problems later could have been prevented by simple countermeasures early in the semester.
+Having the first reference group meeting early helps to uncover them.

 ## Reference Group Report

 The reference group writes a final report using the template in the Teams for reference groups.